Safeguarding & Early Help

 If you are concerned about your child’s emotional and mental wellbeing please contact your child’s PD tutor in the first instance.

 Please note that if you have a serious concern regarding your child’s mental health or well-being you should contact your GP or in an emergency take your child directly to urgent care.

-A variety of activities are offered to students of all years throughout the year to promote personal development and wellbeing.
+A variety of activities are offered to students of all years to promote personal development and wellbeing.
 Activities in areas of Sports, Drama, Music, Literacy and many more are available after college throughout the week.
-A full list of extra-curricular activities can be found on the college website.
+A full list of extra-curricular activities can be found on the College website.

 Throughout the Key Stages students will discuss and develop their understanding of career pathways and lifestyle aspirations.
-This is delivered through the student’s iD lessons, College visits, experience days and in Y10 and Y11 through mock interviews and career guidance interviews.
+This is delivered through the student’s iD lessons, college visits, experience days and in Year 10 and Year 11 through mock interviews and career guidance interviews.